tastiSaher/SpectralReconstruction/readme.md

 }

 ## Using the Code
-A more detailed documentation is about to follow... .

 There are 3 important scripts to be found:
 * reproduce.py allows to load either of our two models pretrained for their respective challenge tracks, i.e. Clean or RealWorld.
 The loaded model is then used to reconstruct every rgb image within a directory of choice.